Trotts/antarctic-benthic-organism-detection/README.md

    cd antarctic-benthic-organism-detection
    ```

+3. Edit the filepaths in `mmdetection_additions/paths.env` to set the correct paths for your environment.
+Set:

+   `REPOSITORY_PATH` to the path of the cloned repository, e.g., `path/to/antarctic-benthic-organism-detection`.
+   `CACHE_PATH` to a location where temp files can be stored during development.
+   `MINIFORGE_PATH` to the path of your Miniforge installation.

-3. Run the setup script:
+4. Run the setup script:

    ```bash
    ./setup.sh